chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~~

 where ESNIContents is as specified below and Hash is the hash function
 associated with the HKDF instantiation.
+The salt argument for HKDF-Extract is a
+string consisting of Hash.length bytes set to zeros.

 ~~~
    struct {